Shelter (novel): Plot summary

 Mickey Bolitar, 15, tries to figure out why his new girlfriend, Ashley Kent, stopped coming to school and has seemingly vanished.
 Getting no assistance from teachers or administrators, Mickey turns to a couple of fellow students for help.
-All the while, Mickey deals with having to live under the same roof as his estranged uncle, Myron, while his mother is checked into rehab for a drug addiction.
-Also, a strange neighbor woman who lives in an eerie mansion tells Mickey that his father is alive, even though Mickey saw him die in a car accident more than a year ago.
+All the while, Mickey deals with having to live under the same roof as his estranged uncle, Myron, while his mother is checked into rehab for a depression.
+A strange neighbor woman who lives in an eerie mansion tells Mickey that his father is possibly still alive, even though Mickey saw him die in a car accident more than a year ago.